chinzhening/capstone-project/report/main.typ

       [R.E.], [43.36%], [14.09%], [4.60%], [1.47%], [0.47%],
     )
   ] <asian-monte-carlo-results>

-  The standard error decreases as the sample size $N$ increases, as observed in the European call option example.
   ]
 )

 === Limitations
-The numerical results in the previous section for the European call and Asian options demonstrate that, the plain Monte Carlo estimator is consistent but it has a slow rate of convergence rate.
-This can be analyzed theoretically via the _Central Limit Theorem_.

-Suppose that $"Var"(X) = sigma^2 < oo$, then
+The numerical results in the previous section for the European call and Asian options demonstrate that the plain Monte Carlo estimator is consistent but the convergence rate is slow.
+This is analyzed theoretically via the _Central Limit Theorem_.
+Suppose that $"Var"(X) = sigma^2 < oo$, then as $N -> oo$,
 $ sqrt(N) (hat(v) - v) -> N(0, sigma^2), $
-as $N -> oo$.
-This implies that  the standard error (S.E.) of $hat(v)$ decays at rate $cal(O)(N^(-1/2))$.
+implying that the S.E. of the plain Monte Carlo estimate decays at rate $cal(O)(N^(-1\/2))$.

 #figure(
   caption: [Plain Monte Carlo: standard error vs sample size.],